pyOpenSci/software-peer-review/authoring/collaboration.md

 There's no general pyOpenSci rule as to how you should onboard collaborators.
 You should increase their rights to the repo as you gain trust, and you should definitely acknowledge contributions (see [this section](#attributions)).

-You can ask a new collaborator to make PRs (see following section for assessing a PR locally, i.e. beyond CI checks) to dev/master and assess them before merging, and after a while let them push to master, although you might want to keep a system of PR reviews... even for yourself once you have team mates!
+You can ask a new collaborator to make PRs (see following section for assessing a PR locally, i.e. beyond CI checks) to dev/main and assess them before merging, and after a while let them push to main, although you might want to keep a system of PR reviews... even for yourself once you have team mates!

 A possible model for onboarding collaborators is provided by Jim Hester in [his `lintr` repo](https://github.com/jimhester/lintr/issues/318).